SIDE EFFECTS OF SCREENING COLONOSCOPIES

 Polyethylene glycol is a habit-forming osmotic laxative

-MiraLax, Colyte, and GoLYTELY.
+found in MiraLax, Colyte, and GoLYTELY.
 Hypertonic electrolyte is a

 solution of sodium biphosphate and sodium phosphate found in Fleet